Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 Geoff Emerick – From “Here, There and Everywhere: My Life Recording the Music of The Beatles“, 2006

-They then recorded 23 takes of the basic track (only takes 1, 16 and 23 were complete) and take 16 was considered to be the best.
+The Beatles then recorded 23 takes of the basic track, although only takes 1, 16, and 23 were complete.
+Take 16 was considered the best.

-John was on guitar (on track two), Paul played bass (on track one) and George Martin played an electric spinet Baldwin harpsichord (on track three).
-Ringo Starr kept time with handclaps for guide purposes only (on track four).
+John Lennon played electric guitar (recorded on track two of the eight-track tape), Paul McCartney played bass (on track one), and George Martin played an electric spinet Baldwin harpsichord (on track three).
+Ringo Starr kept time with handclaps, recorded on track four for guide purposes only.

-Take 1, with the handclaps audible, was released on the “Abbey Road (50th anniversary boxset)” in 2019.
+Take 1, featuring the audible handclaps, was released on the “Abbey Road (50th anniversary boxset)” in 2019.

 On Because, for example, very much a John song, it needed the combined singing of the three men.
 So obviously it became a joint effort…